pampuna/begone/README.md

 This setup script (`begone.sh`) creates a service which acts as a gateway to redirect or proxy a specified endpoints based on a subdomain.
 It has the following features:

 - If a subdomain is specified, fetch its mapping.
 - Using the mapping either redirect using the set status code or proxy the target.
+If set, pass along the source path to the target.
 - Support both HTTP and HTTPS.
 - If the main domain or an unknown subdomain is approached, return a 404.
 - Ignores source paths, but is able to write to target paths.